avidthinker/avidthinker.github.io/docs/posts/ECDSA/ecdsa.md

 * $P+R=-Q$
 * $Q+R=-P$

+### Projective space

-But what about this point at infinity?
+What about the point at infinity?
 Where does it come from?
 All I know is that it has to do with the so-called *projective space*.

 I got somewhat acquainted with that space when I was doing 3D graphics.
 In 3D, we may add a 4th coordinate, so that $(x, y, z)$ is represented by $(wx, wy, wz, w)$ and some computations become more regular (i.e. with fewer exceptions).
 At the end, we divide by $w$ to go back to the usual coordinates.

 There's also the 2D case when we project a 3D scene onto a 2D screen: $\pi(x, y, z) = (x/z, y/z)$, where I used $\pi$ for *projection*.
 This has to do with how we perceive the world, so that the farther an object is from us, the smaller it looks (assuming, from our POV, that $z$ is the distance of the object from us).

-### Projective space

 Let's say we have some 3D space.
 We make it projective by imposing that, in general, $(x, y, z) \sim (\lambda x, \lambda y, \lambda z)$ for all $\lambda\neq 0$, and $(x, y, z)\neq(0, 0, 0)$, where $\sim$ means *equivalent*.
 In words, *all non-zero scalings of a non-zero point are equivalent*.
 Those are all the points, origin excluded, on the same line through the origin.